Mind the Gap? Not for SVP Hardness under ETH!: Introduction

-Therefore in the interval $p \in (2, 2 + 10^{-7})$ we can set $t = k/2^z$ for an integer $k$ chosen so that there are exponentially many integer points close to $\vec t=t \cdot \vec 1_{d}$ than the number of integer points around $2\cl\cdot \vec t$, for any integer $\cl$.
-Note that $k = 2^{z-1}$ corresponds to the all-half target we dealt with earlier.
-Putting them together, we get \cref{thm:SvpIntegerGadget_new}, which says that for any $p > 2$, we can find a rational number $t$ and a radius $r$ such that for any $d$, the integer lattice contains exponentially many points within a distance $r$ around $t \cdot \vec{1}_d$ than around any of its {\em even multiple} $2\ell t \cdot \vec{1}_d$.
+Putting them together, we get \cref{thm:SvpIntegerGadget}, which says that for any $p > 2$, we can find a radius $r$ such that for any $d$, the integer lattice contains exponentially many points within a distance $r$ around $1/2 \cdot \vec{1}_d$ than around any of its {\em even multiple}.
 Using these gadgets in our reduction, \cref{thm:SvpEthHard} follows.

 We leave $p = 2$ as an open problem.
 Note that the $\ETH$ hardness of $\svp_{p, \gamma}$ for $p \in [1, 2)$ follows from the $\ETH$ hardness of $p = 2$ by the norm embedding techniques of \cite{RR06}.